fmhall/create-better-t-stack/.github/CONTRIBUTING.md

 Thank you for your interest in contributing to Better-T-Stack!
 This document provides guidelines and setup instructions for contributors.

+> **⚠️ Important**: Before starting work on any new features or major changes, please open an issue first to discuss your proposal and get approval.
+We don't want you to waste time on work that might not align with the project's direction or get merged.

 ## Project Structure

 This repository is organized as a monorepo containing: